cis3296s25/Forza-Horizon-StatsTracker/README.md

 ![homepage](./homepage.png)

 ## Features
-- **Appealing UI**: An Interactive website

-- **Accessibility**: An ease of navigation

-- **Search for a User**: A user is able to input their username to look up the information

-- **User Sign up & Stats Input**: A user can sign up and manually put the information, but the user will have to maintain it
+- **Search for Stats**: User can search up their username for their Forza Horizon 5 Stats and it will display a stats table

-- **Compare Stats**: A comparison table where users can compare other users’ data with theirs
+- **Compare Stats**: Signed-in user will be able to compare their stats with another user

-- **Profile**: A profile page where users can see their data

-- **Leaderboard**: A leaderboard page where they can check who is on the first place
+- **View Community Leaderboard**: Users will be able to view a community leaderboard to see where they rank amongst other registered users

 ## Conceptual Design
 - **Backend**: Node.js, express